tungtv202/MyNote/Database/Cassandra_Note.md

 Having the tombstone allows the reed repair process to propagate this tombstone to the outdated node

 - property: `gc_grace_seconds` (default is 10 days)
+- Note: CAN see a tombstone data by some tools

+### Why tombstone?
+- it comes from a use case: when we try to delete some row while having one node in cluster DOWN.
+When that node online comeback, it thinks another node is "missing" some data.
+It doesn't think that row has been removed.
+So => maybe data has been re-updated/re-insert again to another node.  => In order to avoid that, Cassandra doesn't remove permanently data, it just marks "flag" to rows - that has been removed.

+### When do tombstones cause problems?
+- Disk usage
+- Read performance - (When we query with a special partition key but has too many rows with same partition key (contains all row has been marked removed flag))

 ## Other